-In other cases, separate arrangements may be negotiated with the same customer, but are not negotiated as a package with a single objective.
+The Company considered whether the documents representing each arrangement with the same customer should be combined and analyzed as one contract.
+Each arrangement is not negotiated as a package with other arrangements.
 Due to differences in customer needs as previously described, they are negotiated separately.

 The only time the amount of consideration to be paid in one arrangement depends on the price or performance of another arrangement is when the dependent arrangement occurs in the future.
 When negotiating that future contract, the customer may review previous price or performance.
 Finally, goods or services in different arrangements do not form a single performance obligation.
 Therefore, it would not be appropriate to combine arrangements entered into at or near the same time because none of the criteria are met.
 Although criterion (b) might be met for arrangements entered into in the future, it would not be appropriate to combine those arrangements, when they exist, with current or completed arrangements due to the passage of time and circumstance between them.